301244080/FeedMails/README.md

 **Description**

-    A web application designed for project or product managers.
+    FeedMails is a web application designed for the projects or the product managers.

 **Features**

-    FeedMails helps manager send bulk emails to other uses within a user group.
-FeedMails asks for feed back from the users, using the collected data to generate reports based on manager's need.
+    FeedMails helps managers sending bulk emails to other users within a user group.
+FeedMails asks for feeding back from the users, and using the collected data to generate reports based on managers' need.

 **Authentication**